ArseniyShestakov/hamster/content/post/yandexcodeleak.md

 It looks like at least source code for all major services of Yandex been leaked:

 * Search Engine and Indexing Bot
+* Maps - Like Google Maps and Street View
 * Alice - AI assistant like Siri / Alexa
 * Taxi - Uber-like taxi service
 * Direct - Ads service like Google Ads / Adwords
 * Mail - Mail service like GMail
 * Disk - File storage service like Google drive
 * Market - Marketplace like Amazon
+* Travel - Like a Booking.com plus Airplane, Train and Bus tickets
+* Yandex360 - Like Google Workspaces for services on your own domain
+* Cloud - Probably not all infrastructure code was leaked.

 And at least backend part of majority of other company services is there.
+Largest archive called "frontend" is yet to be explored.

 # Full file list of files: